adnan1605/claim-manager/README.md

 # Claims-Management-System

-This application is related to health management system. where user can claim their policy to get benefits. and user can also check  their claim status.
+This application is related to claim management system. where user can claim their policy to get benefits. and user can also check  their claim status.
 Technology used :
 Backend -spring boot , Microservices,postman.
 Database - Mysql workbench.